spec-dev/workflows/test-spec-client-locally.md

 ### 8) Add the Ethereum Blocks live object to your project

-The Spec desktop app will also automatically write your project.toml file for you, but lets just write it from scratch.
+The Spec desktop app will also automatically write your project.toml file for you, but let's just write it from scratch.
 Replace your `.spec/project.toml` file with the following contents:

 ```toml
 # = Live Objects (Sources) ------------------------------